sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 As interrupts are desired to be as fast as possible, the top half of the interrupt, has to be as brief as possible.

 reference: IRQs: the Hard, the Soft, the Threaded and the Preemptible - https://youtu.be/-pehAzaP1eg <br>
+reference: Understanding Linux Interrupt Subsystem - https://youtu.be/LOCsN3V1ECE?list=RDCMUCfX55Sx5hEFjoC3cNs6mCUQ <br>
 reference: https://linux.die.net/lkmpg/x1256.html <br>
 reference: https://www.kernel.org/doc/html/latest/core-api/irq/index.html<br>
 reference: https://www.kernel.org/doc/html/latest/core-api/genericirq.html <br>

+## Interrupt types

+There are different types of interrupts accordging to its classification

+**Hardware interrutps**, caused by external devices, timers, network cards, or the keyboard are examples of hardware interrupts

+**Software interrupts**, caused by special instructions, like page-faults, overflows, or division by zero.

+**Maskable interrutps** - can be ingnored.
+Those can be delayed.

+**Non maskable interrupts** - cannot be ignored.
+This could be a critical event, like hardware failure.

+**Shared interrupts**, different hardware, can share interrupts among some devices.

+**Sporius interrupts**, these are interrupts of very short duration, those are considered as glitches (sporius.c)

+**GIC specific interrutps**, ARM Generic Interrupt Controller.
+PPI, SPI, SGI.
+ - PPI : Private Peripheral Interrupt.
+Interrupts private to one core, and cannot be executed in other core.
+ - SPI : Shared Peripheral Interrupts.
+Interrupts that can be shared between cores.
+ - SGI : Used for interprocess communication.

 ## /proc/interrupts